AmericanRedCross/select-multiple-data-split/README.md

 ## Overview
 This is a desktop application developed using electron framework.
 Electron is a flexible and platform independent desktop application development framework utilizing the power of NodeJS.
-Applications such as Slack, WordPress Desktop, WhatsApp Desktop and many more are developed using electron.
+Applications such as Slack, WordPress Desktop, WhatsApp Desktop and many more have been developed using electron.

 `select-multiple-data-split` is an app the takes CSV file as a input and slit it based on the fields selected.
 Find the test CSV file on the project root directory to test the application.